apostrophecms/redirect/README.md

 ### Providing a fallback handler

 If you wish to handle redirects in another way when this module does not find a match, you can do so by listening for the `@apostrophecms/redirect:noMatch` event.
 This event handler receives `req, result`.
 To issue a redirect, set `result.redirect` in your event handler.
-To issue a "raw" redirect to which any sitewide prefix is not appended automatically, set `result.rawRedirect` in your event handler. **Do not** call `req.res.redirect()` yourself in your event handler.
+To issue a "raw" redirect to which any sitewide prefix is not appended automatically, set `result.rawRedirect` in your event handler.
+You can also set `result.status` to match your need as the status code of the redirection, default is `302`.
+If you wish to alter the target url when a redirection is about to come, like for example to change the domain, you can listen to the `@apostrophecms/redirect:beforeRedirect`.
+This event handler receives `req, result`. `result` will have two properties that you can alter before the redirection: `status` and `url`. **Do not** call `req.res.redirect()` yourself in your event handler in those two cases.

 For example: